jhk742/budgetTracker/README.md

 ## Currency Exchange Feature

-**Important:** Make sure you acquire an API key from <a href="https://www.exchangerate-api.com/" target="_blank">ExchangeRate-API</a> to enable the currency exchange feature.
+**Important:** Make sure you acquire an API key from [ExchangeRate-API](https://www.exchangerate-api.com/) to enable the currency exchange feature.
 Follow their instructions to obtain your API key.